-- The intersections were sampled from different suburban areas to ensure that sampled drivers were from different groups of population; - Each intersection was chosen relatively further away from its neighbouring intersections to ensure that drivers' behaviour and decisions are not influenced by the intersections in the upstream and downstream of the intersection studied;
+- The intersections were sampled from different suburban areas to ensure that sampled drivers were from different groups of population; - Each intersection was chosen relatively further away from its neighbouring intersections to ensure that drivers' behaviour and decisions are not influenced by the intersections in the upstream and downstream of the intersection studied; - The surveys were carried out under good weather conditions to minimise the effect of weather on drivers' behaviour; - The analysis were based on the data collected during off-peak hour traffic to minimize the influence of congestion on driver's decision and behaviour; and - Sites with relatively good visibility were chosen to ensure that drivers have a good vision of the traffic signal indicators.

-Table 1 List of Intersections Studied
+Table 1 List of intersections studied

 Site Location No. of Arms Posted Speed Limit (km/h) Cycle Time (sec)

 А Permatang/Setia Tropika 4 70 120

-В Persiaran Utama/Persiaran 4 60 120
+В Persiaran Utama/Persiaran Utama 1 4 60 120

-Utama 1 • 00 120

 С Seri Melaka 4 90 120

 D Jalan Teberau 4 70 142

 Е Jalan Johor Jaya 3 60 120

 F Jalan Kulai/Saleng 3 70 160